-You need a heart rate monitor! and you know that.
+You need heart rate monitors! and you know that.
 Whether you are a professional athlete or just an average Joe going for a fitness workout, monitoring your heart rate is very important.
 During exercise or other fitness activities if you monitor your heart rate you can get a lot of health and fitness information about your workouts.

 If you are training for some specific sport or fitness event, then heart rate monitors can track data that will help you monitor your performance.
 Heart rate monitors also indicate when you are overdoing or underdoing your workout which will allow you to modify your fitness routine accordingly.

 These days monitoring your heart rate has gotten very easy.
 There are numerous heart rate monitors available in the market that help you to do so.
-However, it is important to the right one and with such a huge range in the market, it can be difficult to do so.
-There are all kinds of heart monitors available these days, from high-end smartwatches to training accessories like the chest straps.
+However, it is important to the right one, and with such a huge range in the market, it can be difficult to do so.
+There are all kinds of heart monitors available these days, from high-end smartwatches to training accessories like chest straps.
 But, fear not because this article will help you pick the right heart monitor for your fitness routine.

 What to look for when buying Heart Rate Monitors?

 When buying a heart rate monitor the most important aspect is to know whether are actually going to track your heart rate properly or not.
 While this may seem absurd, there are a lot of heart rate monitors in the market that aren’t up to the task and don’t yield correct BPM.
-If you want to track your heart rate with high accuracy, it is best to go for the chest strap heart rate monitors because they tend to be more accurate then the wristband kind but, wrist monitors are much more convenient and easier to wear.
+If you want to track your heart rate with high accuracy, it is best to go for the chest strap heart rate monitors because they tend to be more accurate than the wristband kind but, wrist monitors are much more convenient and easier to wear.

 Heart rate monitors track your heart rate, but they also offer many other fitness statistics and features.
 It is important to look for features that will benefit you the most.
-You can track calories burned, duration, lap time, distance and a lot more.
+You can track calories burned, duration, lap time, distance, and a lot more.
 For heart rate monitoring, the best monitors are personalized according to your gender, age, height, weight, and several other factors.
-Some monitors also have target zone alarms that will indicate you when you reach your target heart rate zone.
+Some monitors also have target zone alarms that will indicate when you reach your target heart rate zone.

 Most heart rate monitors allow you to record your data and view it at a later time.
 A few heart rate monitors offer training summaries which are viewable after each workout.
-Some monitors also let you view data of past workouts.
+Some monitors also let you view data from past workouts.
 A large memory helps long-term training so look for a watch with a large memory capacity if you want to keep track of your previous fitness data.

 The best heart rate monitors can transfer your exercise data to apps on your smartphone.
-Through USB or Bluetooth, you can upload data each workout session.
+Through USB or Bluetooth, you can upload data for each workout session.
 Some monitors even allow you to compare your data with friends.
 Most heart rate monitors are only compatible with certain apps and devices so check with the manufacturer’s device compatibility charts before you buy one.